collective-soundworks/collective-soundworks.github.io/tutorials/step-sequencer.md

 ## Implementing the controller

-Now that everything is set up, it is now time to implement of our controller logic.
+Now that everything is set up, it is time to implement our controller logic.

 Let's first import a few components, attach to our `global` state and sketch our graphical user interface: